fieldtrip/website/workshop/toolkit2020/lessons_learned.md

 Having the shared Q&A documents makes people take the exercises in the tutorials more serious than they are actually meant to be.
 People really want an answer, and sometimes they just serve to activate the people but don’t have clear answers.

 If - as presenter on Zoom - you want to share a link, you can just ask someone to post it on Slack or in the comments.
-There is always someone (e.g. a tutor) available who know what you mean and who will post it for you.
+There is always someone (e.g., a tutor) available who know what you mean and who will post it for you.

 When people want to share their screen, MATLAB code is often too small to be visible to others.
 Instead, ask participants to copy-paste it into their personal Q&A document.
 This way, tutors can easy see it and even provide (copy-paste) their own code below it.
 Alternatively, ask participants to copy-paste their code into a .txt file (minimal formatting) and increase font size.